-Bing Lin, our Chairman and Chief Executive Officer, has contractually agreed pursuant to a written agreement with us that, if we liquidate the trust account prior to the consummation of a business combination, it will be liable to ensure that the proceeds in the trust account are not reduced by the claims of target businesses or claims of vendors or other entities that are owed money by us for services rendered or contracted for or products sold to us.
-Accordingly, if a claim brought by a target business or vendor did not exceed the amount of funds available to us outside of the trust account or available to be released to us from interest earned on the trust account balance, Bing Lin would not have any obligation to indemnify such claims as they would be paid from such available funds.
-However, if a claim exceeded such amounts, the only exceptions to Bing Lin's obligations to pay such claim would be if the party executed an agreement waiving any right, title, interest or claim of any kind they have in or to any monies held in the trust account.
-We cannot assure you that Bing Lin will be able to satisfy these obligations if he is required to do so.
-Therefore, we cannot assure you that the per-share distribution from the trust account, if we liquidate the trust account because we have not completed a business combination within the required time period, will not be less than \$10.00.

-We will pay the costs of liquidating the trust account from our remaining assets outside of the trust account.
-If such funds are insufficient, Bing Lin has contractually agreed to advance us the funds necessary to complete such liquidation (currently anticipated to be no more than approximately \$18,500) and has contractually agreed not to seek repayment for such expenses.
+has contractually agreed pursuant to a written agreement with us that, if we liquidate the trust account prior to the consummation of a business combination, it will be liable to ensure that the proceeds in the trust account are not reduced by the claims of target businesses or claims of vendors or other entities that the owed money by us for services rendered or contracted for or products sold to us.
+Accordingly, if a claim cought by a target business or vendor did not exceed the amount of funds available to us outside of the trust account or available to be released to us from interest earned on the trust account balance, ould not have any obligation to indemnify such claims as they would be paid from such available funds owever, if a claim exceeded such amounts, the only exceptions to's obligations to pay the claim would be if the party executed an agreement waiving any right, title, interest or claim of any kind ey have in or to any monies held in the trust account.
+We cannot assure you that cc such funds are insufficient, has contractually agreed to advance us the funds necessary to emplete such liquidation (currently anticipated to be no more than approximately \$18,500) and has entractually agreed not to seek repayment for such expenses.
+RISKS fact that this offering is not being conducted in corprotections normally afforded to investors in Rule 41 from this offering, please see "Proposed Business - securities, you should take into account the special risks we face as a blank check company, as well as the appliance with Rule 419 promulgated under the Securities Act and, therefore, you will not be entitled to 9 blank check offerings.
+For additional information concerning how Rule 419 blank check offerings difference comparison to offerings of blank check companies subject to Rule 419."
+You should carefully consider "Risk Factors" beginning on page 17 of this prospectus.